wilmoore/ruby-version/README.md

 Who is it for?
 ----------------------------

-**ruby-version** is primarily for developers that compile multiple versions of RUBY on Linux or Mac.
+**ruby-version** is primarily for developers that compile multiple versions of Ruby on Linux or Mac.

 **ruby-version** gets out of the way so you can work with `ruby` the same as if you only had a single version installed.